 Our book, The Album Checklist, is a great guide and workbook to help you or your musician friends help plan and budget your next (or first) album.
 It takes you step-by-step through the planning process all the way to post-release marketing and promotion.
 It has a nice collection of worksheets to help you keep organized too.
 Details here.

 Shameless Plug #2: Kenkase Reedcases and Guitar Pick Cases

 My dad has a pretty cool business where he handcrafts wood reed and guitar pick cases with tons of customizable options.
-You can get different sizes (like 5 reeds or 10 reeds), stone inlays, initials, wood combinations, felt colors, wood inlays, etc. It’s a great option for your musician friends and it’s totally personalized.
+You can get different sizes (like 5 reeds or 10 reeds), stone inlays, initials, wood combinations, felt colors, wood inlays, etc. ?n tyougrer budget.
+These guitar picks coul be a bet’s totaer option forician friends, and it’s a personalized gift too.
 Details here.